discordjs/guide/guide/additional-info/async-await.md

 Promises are a way to handle asynchronous tasks in JavaScript; they are the newer alternative to callbacks.
 A Promise has many similarities to a progress bar; they represent an unfinished and ongoing process.
 An excellent example of this is a request to a server (e.g., discord.js sends requests to Discord's API).

-A Promise can have 3 states; pending, resolved, and rejected
+A Promise can have three states; pending, resolved, and rejected

 The **pending** state means that the Promise still is ongoing and neither resolved nor rejected.
 The **resolved** state means that the Promise is done and executed without any errors.